Emily Ratajkowski Shows Off Her Fun-Loving Side On A Segway In Her Latest Instagram Post

 Ratajkowski’s fun side is never really far from view.
 Even on her social media accounts, the model totes clever captions and funny photos.
 Including an early summer snap that features her wearing an Oprah Winfrey tube top.
 While Ratajkowksi initially made her fame modeling and using social media, she has now added the labels actress, feminist, and designer to her bio as well.
 She has spoken out in support of Planned Parenthood and will be starring in the 2018 film Cruise.

-Ratajkowski is a recently married woman, having tied-the-knot with her partner, Sebastian Bear-Mcloud in a small courthouse ceremony on February 23 this year.
+Ratajkowski is a recently married woman, having tied the knot with her partner, Sebastian Bear-Mcloud in a small courthouse ceremony on February 23 this year.
 Ratajkowski stunned in a yellow pantsuit which she paired with an elegant veiled black hat.
 Ratajowski made the marriage a surprise by simply posting on her Instagram story details and pictures of her wedding.
-Her secret-wedding was attended by close friends and took the entire internet by surprise.
+Her secret wedding was attended by close friends and took the entire internet by surprise.
 Vanity Fair reports that even the model’s parents didn’t know and that she had to break the news to them before reporters ran the story.
-On the topic of her now iconic mustard suit, Ratajkowski had this to say,
+On the topic of her now iconic mustard suit, Ratajkowski had this to say.

 “I never loved the idea of white for a wedding because I’m not a pure woman.
 I’m a woman with a lot of character and experience and life.
 I also just love the idea of a suit, especially at City Hall, because it’s like you’re taking care of business.
 I really wanted to wear red actually, initially… and then I just love mustard yellow and I found that suit and just knew that it was the one.”